cchristi10/SoundByte-project/soundbyte/game_tutorial.md

 The Level screen contains several buttons to help the player:

 PLAY LOOP: Plays the attempted pattern loop.
 Once player has attempted making the pattern, they can listen to their recording by pressing this button.

-Playback Plays the entire music.
+Playback: Plays the entire music.

 patternPlay: Plays the current pattern.
 Helpful for player to memorize the current pattern.

 Attempt: Use this button to begin recording music pattern.

 Back: Takes back to main menu.

 Sandbox mode: a free play mode where a player can create their own music.

 Settings: allows to the change the difficulty levels of how quick the player should press the key after it appears on the screen.